rahilpathan/Win10Boost/README.md

 ________

+Author: www.linkedin.com/in/rahilpathan
-Verify the system startup time before you run the script and compare after you apply this script and reboot your system. :)
+Source: Data from public sources available on the internet Verify the system startup time before you run the script and compare after you apply this script and reboot your system. :)

 ![image](https://user-images.githubusercontent.com/20379786/130716746-be93a427-ea4a-460f-ad79-da9be6e2073d.png)